 Whew, y'all.
 It was March 16, 2020 when I wrote "Before You Freak Out: 12 Things To Know About The Coronavirus".
 A little over a year—and a mind-boggling 554,000 COVID-related deaths—later, we are now at the point where a vaccine is available so that our bodies can begin to develop an immunity to the virus.
 However, before making an appointment to get vaccinated, it's important that you know as much as possible about the three different kinds that are currently available.
 There's Moderna.
 There's Pfizer-BioNTech.
 And there's Johnson and Johnson's Janssen.

-As far as choosing which one is personally best for you, as it stands at the time that I'm writing this, Pfizer-BioNTech is 95 percent effective, Moderna is 94 percent and Johnson and Johnson's Janssen is 66 percent effective at preventing the virus.
+As far as choosing which one is personally best for you, as it stands at the time that I'm writing this, Pfizer-BioNTech is 95 percent effective, Moderna is 94 percent and Johnson and Johnson's Janssen is 66 percent effective (according to CDC clinical trials; it's 85 according to the FDA) at preventing the virus.
+(As of 4/13/21, Johnson and Johnson has been paused due to six people getting blood clots from the virus.)

 Still, you may want to check with your doctor for their insight on which vaccine they feel is actually best for you (by the way, each vaccine is hyperlinked to detailed data about each one of them).